 Electrification of car traffic is important for achieving climate targets

-The modernisation of the car stock in Europe is already well under way – the development of the battery industry is vital for this.
+The modernisation of the car stock in Europe is already well under way – and the development of the battery industry is vital for this.

 The deployment of electric cars in Europe started seeing good growth last year.
 This rising trend has continued in the first months of 2021.
 Compared to the first quarter of last year, growth figures for the corresponding quarter of 2021 were almost two and a half times higher.
 According to the International Energy Agency (IEA), the recent sales trends are encouraging but that achieving shared climate and energy goals calls for even faster market uptake.